Michaelbaltazar265/api-hackathon/README.md

+# App Name: Hacky Dad Jokes & Fun Facts From Ron Swanson
 # api-hackathon
  A hackathon project utlizing the data from two public APIs to create

-# App Name: Hacky Dad Jokes & Fun Facts From Ron Swanson
+# Technologies Used in this Application
+1. Javascript
+2. HTML
+3. CSS

 A web application for people that like horrible dad jokes and fun quotes from Ron Swanson from parks and recreation the TV show.